 The tree sparrow is on the occasional list along with the collared dove and the sparrowhawk who most likely still visits but I haven’t seen in a while.
 The tree sparrow nearly moved up the list when it caused a bit of excitement in Spring 2020 when it inspected our camera nestbox on more of a few occasions.
 Houses Martins are seen at the front of our house almost every year since a nest was built back in 2011.

 No images can be captured of the swifts that are seen feeding in circles high in the sky above the house martins.
 I guess the swift takes the species seen from the garden to 48.
 Herring gulls, black headed gulls, pink footed geese, canada geese and swans really boost the number to 53.
 Our garden is en route between a loch and foraging fields for water birds.
 We have seen and heard some spectacular skies of passing birds.
 What a speed they go too.

 Crows always catch my eye by their size, when drawn to garden by the vocal smaller birds visiting in large groups.
-They have been quite entertaining to watch especially by the pond.
-They apprehensively walk in (caught on camera overlooking it) and once they decide they like it would go in and out.
+They have been quite entertaining to watch especially by the pond during the dry spell in May 2020.
+They apprehensively walked in (caught on camera overlooking it) and once they decide they liked the idea of a bath there, would repeatedly go in and out.
 They can’t be seen in the blurry buzzard image but they were mobbing it.
 The winter starling group shows their change in plumage.